PUM04/docker-setup/README.md

 >Workaround: Changes to files come into the container, however the file is not saved inside the container so changes do not take effect.
 Workaround is to enter the container and manually open the file with vi and enter :wq
 ## Useful commands

+If one does not like using CLI there are docker extensions to vscode and also a docker GUI.

 Display all currently running containers and some information about them such as container ID
 ```sh